-Mary Clare Nagai is a junior at Loyola University Chicago, double majoring in Psychology and Sociology with a concentration in Social Justice in Society.
+Mary Clare Nagai is a senior at Loyola University Chicago, double majoring in Psychology and Sociology with a concentration in Social Justice in Society.
 She is in the Interdisciplinary Honors Program and the Pre-Law track.
 She enjoys volunteering at Chicago charity events and animal shelters

 Outside interest: baking, photography, traveling, dogs, and music

-Agna Patel is a junior at Loyola University Chicago studying Neuroscience Cognitive and Behavioral.
+Agna Patel is a senior at Loyola University Chicago studying Neuroscience Cognitive and Behavioral.
 She is on the Pre-Med track in hopes of pursuing a career in radiology while keeping options open in medicine and research.
 She also volunteers at Northwestern Memorial Hospital and is involved in the SDMA department at Loyola.
 She can also speak and understand three different languages!

 Outside interest: dancing, traveling, cooking, exploring the city, and spending time with loved ones

-Sam Spain is a junior at Loyola University Chicago, majoring in Psychology with a minor in Sociology.
+Sam Spain is a senior at Loyola University Chicago, majoring in Psychology with a minor in Sociology.
 She plans to pursue graduate work in developmental psychology in order to become a researcher and professor, but she is still keeping her options open.
 Sam also helps run Loyola’s Best Buddies chapter at Misericordia Heart of Mercy.

 Outside interests: sports, baking, gardening, spending time with friends and family, and photography.

-Emma Tumminaro is a junior at Loyola University Chicago, majoring in Psychology and minoring in Spanish.
+Emma Tumminaro is a senior majoring in Psychology and minoring in Spanish.
 She is involved in and on the executive board of Loyola's Association of Clinical Psychology and Psychiatry.
 Her main interests are within the field of Psychopathology, specifically Substance Use Disorder.
 She is extremely interested in the developmental effects of both those who suffer from this disorder, as well as their family members.
 After graduation, one of her main goals is to pursue a PhD within the field of Clinical Psychology.
 Hopefully to then become a Clinician, working with and conducting research on those who suffer from this disorder.
 Outside of school she really enjoys spending time with her family, friends, and her dog Fiona.